tamaragevorgyan/gettyimages-api/documentation/endpoints/search/SearchForImages.md

 1. Call CreateSession with system and user credentials to create an authentication token.
 2. Call SearchForImages, providing the authentication token in the request header and specifying the query in the request body.
-3. For an initial search, populate the following fields:
+3. For an initial search, populate the following fields: <br>• Query.SearchPhrase <br>• ResultOptions.ItemCount <br>• ResultOptions.ItemStartNumber <br>• Leave Filter undefined.
-- Query.SearchPhrase
-- ResultOptions.ItemCount
-- ResultOptions.ItemStartNumber
-- Leave Filter undefined.
 4. Retrieve image metadata from the Images entries.
 5. Retrieve refinement filters from the RefinementOptions entries if a refined search will be supported.